4TUResearchData-Carpentries/workshop_notes/README.md

 | Lesson 60' | **Break 10'** | Lesson 50' | **Break 20'** | Lesson 60' | **Break 10'** | Lesson  50'| **Wrap-up 10'** | Closure |

-### Content
+### Content organisation

-The workshop is divided in **3 Lessons**, each given in one half a day.
-Each Lesson is divided into **Episodes**, and then into **Chapters**.
-Unfold the detailed tables of content in the listing below.
-The instructor may well not cover all the material: see the following [Section](https://github.com/4TUResearchData-Carpentries/workshop_notes/edit/2306-VC+CD-TUD/README.md#type-along-notes-per-lesson) for the effective coverage.
+The workshop is divided into **3 Lessons**, each given in one half a day.
+Each Lesson is further divided into **Episodes**, and then into **Chapters**.
+Unfold the detailed tables of contents in the listing below.
+As a disclaimer, the instructor may well not cover all the intended material: see the following [Section 2](https://github.com/4TUResearchData-Carpentries/workshop_notes/edit/2306-VC+CD-TUD/README.md#type-along-notes-per-lesson) for the effective coverage.

 <details>
 <summary>